Danie Dharma

 Danie Dharma (born July 25, 1986) is a Singaporean bodybuilder and professional wrestler.
 He is the 2016 Mr. Singapore, 2017 Mr. Singapore Classic, 2017 Asian Championship Classic Physique winner and the 2023 NPC Worldwide Singapore Men's Bodybuilding winner.
-He performs under the ring name Destroyer Dharma at Singapore Pro Wrestling (SPW) and is a former SPW Singapore Champion and current SPW NBCB Champion in his third reign.
+He performs under the ring name Destroyer Dharma at Singapore Pro Wrestling (SPW) and is a former SPW Singapore Champion and three time SPW NBCB Champion.

 Early life

 Danie Dharma was born in Singapore on July 25, 1986.
-Dharma was severely bullied as a child, due to his small size and stature, and the fact that he was an ethnic minority, being the only Indian Singaporean in a majority Chinese Singaporean environment.
+He was severely bullied as a child, due to his small size and stature, and the fact that he was an ethnic minority, being the only Indian Singaporean in a majority Chinese Singaporean environment.
 In order to prevent being further bullied, Dharma took up bodybuilding in 2001.

 Bodybuilding career

 After being bullied as a child, Dharma took up bodybuilding in 2001.
 From 2005 to 2010, Dharma would win various local bodybuilding competitions.
 During 2012 to 2016, Dharma won four Singapore National Bodybuilding Championships.
 In 2016, Dharma would win the title of Mr. Singapore.
 Dharma won the inaugural Mr. Singapore Classic competition in 2017.
 During 2017, Dharma won the Asian Championship Classic Physique.
 In 2018, Dharma was a finalist of the Singapore Men's Health Cover Guy contest.
 During 2018, Dharma would also win the World Regional Championships Classic Physique Class B Category.
-In 2023, Dharma would make a return to bodybuilding after a long hiatus due to him pursuing his professional wrestling career and Covid-19.
-He competed in the NPC Worldwide Singapore Showdown in February of 2023, where he was crowned light heavyweight and overall winner in men's bodybuilding.
+In 2023, Dharma would make a return to bodybuilding after a long hiatus due to him pursuing his professional wrestling career and COVID-19.
+He competed in the NPC Worldwide Singapore Showdown in February 2023, where he was crowned light heavyweight and overall winner in men's bodybuilding.